haydenhargreaves/hhargreaves.net/src/journal/Markdown Parser Edge Cases.md

 [This is an anchor](https://www.youtube.com), but this is not.

-This is a blog post about something.
+This is a journal post about something.
 It's really interesting.
 I hope you enjoy it.

 # Markdown Quirks and Edge Cases